Nonprofit Spotlight: Fathers and Families Support Center

 FFSC’s holistic approach is nationally recognized in federal studies and is considered a model program of its type by the US Department of Health and Human Services.
 “We’ve proven that our system is working.
 No other program is as long, rigorous, and well-rounded,” said Officer.

-Additionally, FFSC offers legal services to clients and helped the state of Missouri collect over $1.1 million in child support in 2021.
+Additionally, FFSC offers legal services to clients and helped the state of Missouri collect over $1.67 million in child support in 2022.
 FFSC’s re-entry project works with fathers who are incarcerated at the Transition Center of St. Louis.
-Fathers who graduate from FFSC’s programs have a recidivism (repeated offense) rate between three and six percent; the national average rate is 20 percent.
+Fathers who graduate from FFSC’s programs have a recidivism (repeated offense) of 3%; the national average rate is 20 percent.

-FFSC is a United Way Member Agency and is part of the 0.01% of nonprofits in Missouri to have full recognition from the National Council on Accreditation, which shows adherence to the highest standards in client services, outcomes, record keeping, and accountability.
+FFSC is a United Way Member Agency and is the only fatherhood-centric agency in the United States to have achieved Council on Accreditation status, which shows adherence to the highest standards in client services, outcomes, record keeping, and accountability.

-Click here to learn more about how you can support Fathers and Families.
+Click here to learn more about how you can support Fathers & Families.